 I knew my father was an addict at a young age.
 I still remember the day I found a stash of tiny amber vials with white powder dusted on the inside in the back of his nightstand drawer.
 I couldn’t tell you how old I was or if I really knew at the time what I was looking at.
 But whenever I looked at him all I saw were those vials.
-I always wanted to ask but never knew how.
-And when I laid in bed at night playing out the talk in my head it never ended well for me.
+I always wanted to ask, but never knew how.
+And when I laid in bed at night playing out how the talk might go in my head, it never ended well for me.
 I loved my father.
 We were so close.
 He was my hero.
 He was everything I wanted to be.
 I didn’t want that to change.
 So, I pushed the vials to the furthest recesses of my brain.
 It was all denial.
 I tried to forget.
 Tried my hardest.
 To no avail.

-I thought Atreus was lucky.
+I thought Atreus from the newest God of War was lucky.
 Much luckier than me.
 You see, Atreus didn’t know who his father was.
 The bearded, pale-white skinned, tattooed man that was Atreus’ father was not from their homeland.
 Though the man that was Atreus’ father loved his mother Faye very much, Atreus and he were never close.
 The man that was Atreus’ father was cold and distant.
 Quick to reprimand.
 Quick to anger.
 Atreus was impulsive and prone to fits of rage.
 Atreus didn’t know that he inherited this from his father.
 Atreus didn’t know his father was a Spartan.
 The Ghost of Sparta.
 Kratos.
 The God of War.

 Atreus didn’t know his father was a god.
 I thought mine was.